 Damaged cards may be subject to the full Replacement Fee.

-- Second, if your OneCard/ Gator Pass is lost, stolen or damaged, and you had registered it with Clipper, you must contact Clipper to report the card lost.
-Login to your Clipper account at Clippercard.com or by calling 877.878.8883 and report the card lost, damaged or stolen.
+- Second, if your OneCard/ Gator Pass is lost, stolen or damaged, and you have registered it with Clipper, you must contact Clipper to report the card lost.
+Login to your Clipper account at clippercard.com or by calling 877.878.8883 and report the card lost, damaged or stolen.
 You are responsible for any transit fare payments made with your Clipper card up until the time when you report the card lost/stolen to the Clipper Customer Service Center.
-Do not request a new Clipper card through the portal will not be necessary, as you will received a new card from the OneCard office; however, you should call the Clipper support center at 877.878.8883 to request a transfer of any remaining balance in your Clipper account to the new Gator Pass issued by the OneCard office (only available for registered Clipper cards).
+Do not request a new Clipper card from the Clipper Customer Service Center, as you will receive a new card from the OneCard office.
+However, you should call the Clipper support center at 877.878.8883 to request a transfer of any remaining cash value from your Clipper card to your new OneCard issued by the OneCard office (only available for registered Clipper cards).
 Note that only cash value can be transferred to a new card; other transit passes cannot be transferred.
 Transfer of cash value to a new Gator Pass requires payment of a balance restoration fee, pursuant to the Clipper Cardholder License Agreement.
 Your Gator Pass will be added to your replacement card after you receive it.
 It can take up to five (5) days for your Gator Pass to be added to your replacement card.

 Receipts and Statements

-Most point-of-sale terminals are equipped to provide a receipt for each transaction.
+Most point-of-sale terminals are equipped to provide a receipt for each Bay Bucks/Gator Dollars transaction.
 It is your responsibility to ensure that the receipt is correct.
 An account statement listing recent monthly transactions will be generated upon your personal request at the OneCard Office.

 If you suspect an error on a receipt or account statement, contact the OneCard Office by phone at (415) 338-3619 or in person on the first floor of the Student Services Building no later than five (5) days after the error appears.
 If you report the error orally, a written confirmation may be required within two (2) days.
 The investigation should be available within ten (10) days of notification; however, if more time is needed, the investigation may take up to forty-five (45) days.
 If no error is found, a written explanation will be provided within three (3) business days after the close of the investigation.
 You may request copies of documents used to support our decision.